 To select an option in Voice Switch CLI, enter the number associated with the menu item and press ENTER.

 Boot and IP Configuration Options

 When you choose Change System Configuration from the CLI main menu, a menu of boot and IP configuration options appears.

-Table 9 describes the boot and IP configuration options.
+The following table describes the boot and IP configuration options.